On this page you will find some more general details about the Regattas, how it all works, and one or two sailing rules.

 All regattas are held on the boating lake next to the pier, which is affectionately referred to as ‘The Pond’.

-The season starts on the late May bank holiday and runs to late August.
+The season starts on the late May bank holiday and runs through until late August.
 A full list of dates is on the homepage.
 Each season features a wide range of different races and tournaments.
 These range from general races for all boats, to specific cups and championships for which certain criteria apply (age of sailor, type of boat, etc…) For a complete breakdown of all cup and race facts and figures, click on the Current Season page.

 There are no club membership requirements to sail in SMYR.
 Sailors of any age and ability are most welcome to join in any regatta, although the ‘Cups’ Regatta is by and large aimed at adults with a bit more of a competitive edge…!